 Management zones are descriptions of desired conditions for park resources and visitor experience in different areas of the park.
 Each management zone description includes desired conditions for natural and cultural resources, visitor opportunities and experiences, appropriate facilities, and management/research activities.
-Important or sensitive natural and cultural resources are found parkwide and therefore occur in multiple zones.
-The management approach identified for these resources can vary as indicated in the desired resource conditions presented for each zone.
 The management zones for Everglades National Park were first presented to the public in May 2007 in GMP Newsletter 4-they were then revised based on public comment and further consideration.